canonical/cluster-api-k8s/docs/proposals/001-in-place-upgrades.md

 }
 ```

 `POST /x/capi/snap-refresh` performs the in-place upgrade with the given options.

 The upgrade can be either done with a `Channel`, `Revision` or a local `*.snap` file provided via `LocalPath`.
+The value of `LocalPath` should be an absolute path.

 This endpoint should use `ValidateCAPIAuthTokenAccessHandler("capi-auth-token")` for authentication.